 FlexPDE supports a TRANSFER facility for exchanging data between FlexPDE problem runs.
 The format is unique to FlexPDE, and is not supported by other software products.
 The file format for version 7 is different from that of previous versions, but files written by version 6 can also be read by version 7.
-See TRANSFER file format and TRANSFER file format and TRANSFER file format for descriptions of the file formats
+See TRANSFER file format [278] and TRANSFER6 file format [283] for descriptions of the file formats.